 Clients often request a website compliant with Section 508 or the Americans with Disabilities Act (ADA).
 While these regulations provided the initial push for web accessibility, newer (and often overlapping) standards have emerged that reflect the growing complexity of the modern digital world.
 These standards include the Web Accessibility Initiative (WAI) guidelines, the Accessible Rich Internet Applications Suite (ARIA), and the Web Content Accessibility Guidelines (WCAG).
 The WCAG guidelines are further divided into three levels of conformance: A, AA, and AAA.

 The WCAG are grouped around four key principles that state the elements of accessible websites should be:

 - Perceivable – Content and design should be clear and clearly labeled.
 For example, alt tags make images more perceivable.

 - Operable – Websites must be functional for users.
 For example, keyboard navigation makes a website more operable.

-- Understandable – Information and the operation of user interface must be understandable.
-For example, error messaging on a form should make it easy for users to understand how to resolve the issue.
+- Understandable – Information and user interfaces must be understandable.
+For example, error messages on a form should make it easy for users to understand how to resolve the issue.

 - Robust – Content must be robust enough that it can be interpreted reliably by a wide variety of user agents, including assistive technologies.
 For example, a site shouldn’t include tags or code that only certain browsers can understand.